APogue/APogue.github.io/_posts/posts/2024-10-24-law-suits-task-force-reports.md

 	between the participants in any unlawful activity and innocent bystanders, as required to carry out a lawful arrest for failure to disperse under Penal Code section 409.
 See Dubner v.
 City & Cnty. of San Francisco, 266 F.3d 959, 967 (9th Cir.
 2001)."

-- The argument with respect to disciplinary action by the university,

 - Events surrounding April 30th